 Most Successful Country

-The US at the Olympics
+The US At The Olympics

-The US has either finished first or second in all the Olympics that they have participated except on two occasions (1976 and 1988) when they finished third.
-For the ten times that the US has failed to finish top in the summer games, the Soviet Union has topped the medal standings nine times and China once.
+The US has participated in all the modern Summer Games with an exception of the 1980 Games held in Moscow.
+It has also hosted the games four times and will be the host for the 2028 Games in Los Angeles, California.
+The US has either finished first or second in all the Olympics that they have participated in except on two occasions (1976 and 1988) when they finished third.
+For the 10 times that the US has failed to finish top in the summer games, the Soviet Union has topped the medal standings nine times and China once.
 The US has been the best team in all the Summer Games it has hosted.
-The 1904 Games in St Louis is considered the country’s best performance, having won a total of 239 medals (78 gold, 82 silver, and 79 bronze).
+The 1904 Games in St. Louis is considered the country’s best performance, having won a total of 239 medals (78 gold, 82 silver, and 79 bronze).

 Why The US Has Been The Most Successful Nation

 The US has dominated the Summer Olympic Games for several reasons.
 First, the country normally has one of the highest delegations at the Olympics.
-The US is represented in almost all the sports, increasing their chances of winning a medal.
-Secondly, politics has also played a role in their dominance.
+The US is represented in almost all sports, increasing their chances of winning a medal.
+Second, politics has also played a role in their dominance.
 Some competitors like Germany and Russia have undergone political changes in the past.
-When the Soviet Union disintegrated, the medals were not transferred to Russia neither were the East and West German’s medals transferred to Germany.
+When the Soviet Union disintegrated, the medals were not transferred to Russia and neither were the East and West Germany’s medals transferred to Germany.
 Finally, the US has been the strongest nation in most individual events such as swimming, long and short jumping, and trampoline.